sahil0412/Machine-Learning-Practical-01-Boston_Price-Predition/README.md

 Main parameters used by RandomForest Algorithm are :-

-a. n_estimators --->    The number of trees in the forest.<br>
-b. criterion--->{"mse", "mae"}-->The function to measure the quality of a split<br>
-c. max_features--->{"auto", "sqrt", "log2"}-->    The number of features to consider when looking for the best split:

-So, After Hyperparameter Tuning we got 90 % accuracy on test data and 94 % accuracy on train data.
+a. alpha ---> Alpha is a positive constant that multiplies the regularization terms.
+It controls the overall strength of regularization applied to the model.
+b. l1_ratio ---> l1_ratio is the mixing parameter that controls the balance between L1 (Lasso) and L2 (Ridge) penalties in Elastic Net regularization.

 ### 6. Model Deployment
 After creating model ,we integrate that model with beautiful UI. for the UI part we used HTML and Flask.
-We have added extra validation check also so that user doesn't enter Incorrect data
+We have added extra validation check also so that user doesn't enter Incorrect data.
+Then the model is deployed on render

 ### 7. Model Conclusion

-Model predict 90% accurately on test data and 94% accurately on train data .
+Model predict 0.62 accurately on test data(R2 Score).

 ### 8. Project Innovation
 a.
 Easy to use<br>